Reception

 Physical Development

-Our PE lesson will take place every Wednesday, children should come to school every Wednesday wearing their PE kit.
+Our PE lesson will take place every Wednesday, children should come to school every Wednesday wearing their PE kit, with their school uniform in their bags to change into.

 We will also be using our outdoor area to develop our gross motor skills.
 The children love to practice their running, moving, climbing and throwing skills and have access to our outdoor area every day to practice these.